 Biological Flora of the British Isles.
 These accounts have their own format (see a recent issue).
 All offers of new contributions should be addressed to the Biological Flora Editor.

 Manuscripts for review must consist of no more than two files and should, ideally, be a single editable (word processor) file with figures and tables added at the end of the text.
 This file will be converted to a PDF upon upload.
 Referees will be given access to the PDF version although the word processor file will remain accessible by the Managing Editor.
 Authors must therefore open each of the PDF files to check that the conversion has not introduced any errors.

 Papers must reach certain standards before referees are asked to consider them: submissions that are not in the correct format, or which cannot be downloaded and printed reliably may therefore be returned to authors without review.
 Authors should retain their electronic manuscript file in case of any difficulties arising during online submission.

 Pre-submission English-language editing.
 Authors for whom English is a second language may wish to consider having their manuscript professionally edited before submission to improve the English.
-A list of independent suppliers of editing services can be found at here.
+Our publisher Wiley provides this service for a fee: http://authorservices.wiley.com/bauthor/english_language.asp.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Language.
 Journal of Ecology only publishes papers in English and spelling should conform to the Concise Oxford Dictionary of Current English.
 Journal style is not to use the serial comma (also known as the Oxford or Harvard comma) before and/or/nor unless meaning would otherwise be obscured.
 Editors reserve the right to modify accepted manuscripts that do not conform to scientific, technical, stylistic or grammatical standards, and minor alterations of this nature may not be seen by authors until the proof stage.